 Labor markets evolve alongside the technology industry, meaning technologies that were once commonplace may no longer be economically viable to support today, or the skill sets required may be lacking entirely.
 Part of any modernization strategy must consider available market skill trends and availability to ensure the target system state is supportable through a broad talent pool.
 Skillset availability is likely part of an organization’s overall technology strategy when creating and supporting applications through in-house teams, as this feeds the technology division’s hiring strategy.
 Costs are a big factor here again, with many options for cost reduction either through internal means across regions or contracting to external providers.

-Managing modernization projects
+Managing legacy application modernization

 As with greenfield development projects, modernization efforts can be large and costly undertakings in their own right.
 Such efforts come with complexities and risks beyond that of a new build, which can significantly impact the time and budget needed to modernize fully.
 Rigorous oversight is needed to prevent projects and budgets from spiraling.